mwcproject/mwc-node/SECURITY.md

 # MWC's Security Process

-Grin has a [code of conduct](CODE_OF_CONDUCT.md) and the handling of vulnerability disclosure is no exception.
+MWC has a [code of conduct](CODE_OF_CONDUCT.md) and the handling of vulnerability disclosure is no exception.
 We are committed to conduct our security process in a professional and civil manner.
 Public shaming, under-reporting or misrepresentation of vulnerabilities will not be tolerated.

 ## Responsible Disclosure

-For all security related issues, Grin has 2 main points of contact:
+For all security related issues, MWC has 2 main points of contact:

 * Chris Gilliard (christopher.gilliard@gmail.com)
 * Konstantin Bay (konstantin.bay@gmail.com)